 Akademiforelesningen i humaniora og samfunnsvitenskap

-2021: Stephen M. Gardiner: Defending Climate Justice in a Perfect Moral Storm
+2021: Simon Gardiner: Defending Climate Justice in a Perfect Moral Storm

 Akademiforelesningen i humaniora og samfunnsvitenskap er en årlig internasjonal forelesning.
 Den ble for første gang arrangert i mars 2009.
 I forlengelse blir det annethvert år arrangert et større symposium, det første fant sted i Vitenskapsakademiet i oktober 2009.

 Forelesningenen støttes av Grosserer N. A. Stangs legat.

 Professor Simon Critchley ved New School for Social Research, New York holdt foredraget Mysticism

 About the lecture

 I spent all of 2021 writing a book on mysticism, which was to some extent provoked by experiences that many people underwent during the pandemic.
 The book is finished in first draft, and - in addition to trying to define this central but peculiar dimension of religious experience - I will try and give an overview of my approach to mysticism with some illustrations, probably from Julian or Norwich, Meister Eckhart and others.